danielstaal/project/README.md

 ## Technical problems or limitations of the solver

 The main problems that might occur can be split into two categories: too high time complexity and no solution is found

+## Copyright License

+All the rights to the content of this repository belong to Daniël Staal.
+Any distribution without permission is prohibited and behold a violation of UvA law 46 paragraph 9.